geekdevs/sftw/README.md

 uses a `Zend\Db` database adapter and is largely targeted towards [Zend Framework](http://framework.zend.com/) apps, while SFTW uses a vanilla [PDO](http://www.php.net/manual/en/book.pdo.php) adapter and its own CLI script.
-Because of this, `sftw` should be usable across a wide range of applications without incurring a ZF dependency.
+Because of this, SFTW should be usable across a wide range of applications without incurring a ZF dependency.

 Install